treban/pimatic-raspbee/README.md

 To create a connection to the raspbee gateway, the gateway must be unlocked.
 Then make a device discovery in pimatic.

+* RaspBeeMotionSensor
+The motion sensor is like a normal presence sensor.
+You can configure an optional auto-reset time in milliseconds.

+* RaspBeeRemoteControlNavigator
+This device represents a 5 button remote control.
+THe device is lika a normal button device.
+There a predefined buttons which a useable in rules with this format: <raspbee_<deviceid>_button_ possible keys are: power up down left right longpower longright longleft longup longdown

 ### ChangeLog
 * 0.0.2 : First public version
 * 0.0.3 : BUGFIX #1
+* 0.0.3 : BUGFIX